powsybl/powsybl-optimizer/open-reac/README.md

 the problem is considered as inconsistent.
 Then, the script `reactiveopfexit.run` is executed and the file `reactiveopf_results_indic.txt` described in [8.1](#81-in-case-of-convergence) is exported, without the information on the calculated angles.

+TODO
+Should ratio tap changers on branch with one side opened be optimized?
+Clarify if they should be taken into account on branches with side 1 opened Surement une erreur dans le code AMPL.
+QUand G1 est non nul alors il y a des problèmes